Louies89/joy/README.md

 **Example**: If you create `src/pages/about.js` that exports a React component like below, it will be accessible at /about

-Then open the "package.json" file in the "joynode" directory and replace scripts with the following:
+Then open the "package.json" file in the "joy" directory and replace scripts with the following:

 ```sh
 "scripts": {